-An often overlooked way to attract room reservations is through current guests, guests who are registered in the hotel.
-(Although this topic is covered in more detail in chapter 13, it is important to mention it here as a source of reservations.)
+One of the often overlooked areas for attracting room reservations is through current guests, guests who are registered in the hotel.
+(Although this topic is covered in more detail in Chapter 13, it is important to mention it briefly here as a source of reservations.)
 This potential market is a promising source of repeat business.
-The people in this group have already experienced the services and facilities of a lodging property and may be willing to make an immediate commitment to more hospitality from the same hotel or another hotel in the same chain or referral group.
+The people in this group have already experienced the services and facilities of a lodging property and may be quite willing to make an immediate commitment to more hospitality from the same hotel or another hotel in the same chain or referral group.

-The opportunity to book additional reservations occurs during the check-in and checkout phases of the guests stay.
+The opportunity for booking additional reservations occurs during the check-in and checkout phases of the guests stay.
 After registering the guest, the front desk clerk may ask if he or she will be continuing to travel after leaving the hotel.
 If the guest mentions plans to travel to another city, the desk clerk may inquire if a reservation is needed.
 Likewise, the desk clerk may ask the guest on checkout if additional reservations are needed for continuation of this trip or for future trips.
 The hotel that promotes its facilities to current guests in this way will be rewarded with an increase in room occupancy.